mvollmer/cockpit-design-elements/elements.md

 with dialogs that are prefilled and ready to be submitted immediately after opening, something that the Patternfly guidelines overlook.)

+[A dialog with multiple actions might have different validation rules for each of the actions.
+For example "Format and mount" needs a non-empty mount point, but "Format only" is happy with an empty one.
+This needs to be thought through.]

 Submitting the dialog successfully starts the action, disables the submit button, and puts a spinner in it.
 Progress messages can be shown next to the submit and cancel buttons.